medwig/markdown-cv/index.md

     - Optimized PostGres database to reduce query times from several-second to sub-second
     - Built a varietry of internal microservices on Serverless Framework / DynamoDB stack
 - *Software Engineer*
-    - Lead developer creating and maintaining our user-facing REST API.
-Instituted design-first api model to fix existing docs conformance issues
+    - Lead developer creating and maintaining our user-facing REST API
-    - Built a python metrics and log-centralization framework allowing devs to easily log metrics in code -> AWS lambda -> ElasticSearch
+    - Built a metrics and log-centralization framework: python -> AWS lambda -> ElasticSearch
 - *DevOps*
     - Pioneered Infratructure as Code initiative, owner of infra project and CI/CD
-    - Manage IAM user and group permissions
+    - Manage IAM user and group permissions in multi-account-deployment AWS organization

 `2013-2016`
 World Travel